pithia-eu/pithia-esc-gui-poc/docs/development.md

 DATABASE_READ_PASSWORD=password123
 DATABASE_WRITE_PASSWORD=password123
 ```
-**Note:** This guide does not provide instructions for setting up the Handle generation features for development, so the environment variables for those features have been excluded here.
+**Note:** This guide does not provide instructions for setting up the Handle features for development, so the environment variables for those features have been excluded here.

 ## Setup the PostgreSQL database
-Create the development database and database users with the same information you entered in the .env file.
-Next, create all the database tables by running the following in the command line:
+Create the development database and database users with the same details you entered in your .env file.
+Next, create all the project database tables by running the following in the command line:
 ```
 python3 manage.py migrate
 ```